moyano83/High-Performance-Spark/README.md

 #### Dividing the Space Within One Executor
-The JVM size set by the spark.executor.memory property does not include overhead, so Spark executors require more space on a clus‐ ter than this number would suggest.
+The JVM size set by the spark.executor.memory property does not include overhead, so Spark executors require more space on a cluster than this number would suggest.
 On an executor, about 25% of memory is reserved for Spark’s internal metadata and user data structures, the remaining space on the executor (called M in the Spark documentation), is used for execution and storage, and is governed by a fixed fraction, exposed in the conf as the _spark.memory.fraction_.
 Within this M, some space is set aside for storage (Spark’s in-memory storage of